 If you’re looking for something light and fruity, swallow your pride, put on a sheepish grin and order up the Princess Yum Yum Raspberry Kolsch.
 You’ll be delighted you did.
 It’s a traditional Kolsch fermented with fresh raspberries, and it’s only 4.8 percent alcohol, so you can linger over more than one of these on Denver Beer Co.’s sunny patio, with extra-long picnic tables, umbrellas and strings of lights.

-Ratio Beerworks pictured above.
+Ratio Beerworks is pictured above.